1. Original: The Who “Behind blue eyes”

 Release date: 17.07.1965

-“Unchained Melody” holds the Guinness world record being one of the most recorded songs by many singers in different languages.
+“Unchained Melody” holds the Guinness world record is one of the most recorded songs by many singers in different languages.

 6. Original: Bobby Hebb “Sunny”